buruzaemon/natto/README.md

     # language processing tasks, it is far more efficient
     # to iterate over MeCab nodes using an Enumerator
     #
-    # this example uses the node-format option to customize
+    # this example uses the -F node-format option to customize
-    # the resulting morpheme feature to extract:
+    # the resulting MeCabNode feature attribute to extract:
-    # - surface
+    # - %m    ... surface
-    # - part-of-speech
+    # - %f[0] ... part-of-speech
-    # - reading
+    # - %f[7] ... reading
-    #
-    # * again, ignore any end-of-sentence nodes
     #
     nm = Natto::MeCab.new('-F%m\t%f[0]\t%f[7]')